AdoptOpenJDK/jdk9-jigsaw/setupAndVerifyJDK.md

   - Install using a script

-    **Linux and MacOSX users only:** the bash script ```getJDK.sh``` in the root directory of this repo, helps download the latest Jigsaw JDK from Oracle.
+    **Linux and MacOSX users only:** the bash script ```getJDK9.sh``` in the root directory of this repo, helps download the latest Jigsaw JDK from Oracle.
 Please run this once the repo is cloned.

     **Windows users:** please feel free to run this script and if there are any tweaks to get it to work successfully, please let us know via a pull request.